szaumoor/ZSTweaks/ZSTweaks/component_readme.md

   - Duration of backstab on every hit increased to 7 seconds.
 The other effects last 2 more rounds.
   - For the duration and for one round after, grants immunity to critical misses and +10% critical hit chance.
   - **Single-classed thieves** gain additional bonuses: +2 damage, +2 THAC0, +1 APR, and a further +5% critical hit chance.
 - **Avoid Death**: Now acts as a "panic button."
-For 3 seconds after activation, the rogue cannot be killed by HP damage and automatically succeeds on all saving throws.
+For 3 seconds after activation, the rogue cannot be killed by HP damage and automatically succeeds on all Saving Throws.
 The ability's original effects remain active for the full duration.
 The description is also updated to mention its (vanilla) protection vs. level drain.

 ### Make a selection of HLAs unable to be breached (2150) (BG2EE EET)